VividCortex/go-database-sql-tutorial/overview.md

 manage concurrent access to the underlying datastore.
 A connection is marked in-use when you use it to perform a task, and then returned to the available pool when it's not in use anymore.
-One consequence of this is that **if you fail to release connections back to the pool, you can cause `db.SQL` to open a lot of connections**, potentially running out of resources (too many connections, too many open file handles, lack of available network ports, etc).
+One consequence of this is that **if you fail to release connections back to the pool, you can cause `sql.DB` to open a lot of connections**, potentially running out of resources (too many connections, too many open file handles, lack of available network ports, etc).
 We'll discuss more about this later.